AliBashir489/Wordtle/README.md

 - Launch the app.
 - Select the desired word length, time and number of guesses in the level selection screen.
+- Create an Account thorugh firebase authentication and Log in
 - Tap "Start Game" to begin guessing the hidden word.
 - Use the virtual keyboard at the bottom to enter letters into the grid.
 - Receive feedback on your guesses through colored indicators.